vegaprotocol/specs/specs/0032-price-monitoring.md

 ## Parameters

-### Network

-- `updateFrequency`: Specifies how often (expressed in seconds) the price monitoring bounds should be updated by the risk model.

 ### Market

 - `priceMonitoringParameters` - an array of more price monitoring parameters with the following fields:
   - `horizon` - price projection horizon expressed as a year fraction over which price is to be projected by the risk model and compared to the actual market moves during that period.
 Must be positive.
   - `probability` - probability level used in price monitoring.
 Must be in the (0,1) range.
   - `auctionExtension` - auction duration (or extension in case market is already in auction mode) per breach of the `horizon`, `probability` trigger pair specified above.
 Must be greater than 0.

+### Network

+- `PriceMonitoringDefaultParameters`: Specifies default market parameters outlined in the previous pargraph.
+These will be used if market parameters don't get explicitly specified.
+- `PriceMonitoringUpdateFrequency`: Specifies how often (expressed in seconds) the price monitoring bounds should be updated by the risk model.

 ## View from the [vega](https://github.com/vegaprotocol/vega) side